UselessGuru/UG-Miner/README.md

 Before starting a miner executable UG-Miner is trying to launch one of the following 3 prerun scripts (in this order):

 1. \<MinerName\>\_\<AlgorithmName\>.bat / \<MinerName\>\_\<AlgorithmName1&AlgorithmName2\>.bat
+   Create a file named \<MinerName\>\_\<AlgorithmName\>.bat in the 'Utils\\prerun' folder
+   e.g.
+   'MiniZ-v2.4.d-1xRadeonRX5808GB-EtcHash.bat'
+   'BzMiner-v21.4.0-1xRTX306012GB-Ethash&SHA512256d.bat'
-   Create a file named \<MinerName\>\_\<AlgorithmName\>.bat in the 'Utils\\prerun' folder (use the algorithm base name, not the algorithm variant name)
+   (use the algorithm base name, not the algorithm variant name)
-   e.g. 'MiniZ-v2.4.d-1xRadeonRX5808GB-EtcHash.bat' or 'Wildrig-v0.40.5-1xGTX10606GB_Ghostrider.bat' or 'BzMiner-v21.4.0-1xRTX306012GB-Ethash&SHA512256d.bat'

 3. \<AlgorithmName\>.bat / \<AlgorithmName1&AlgorithmName2\>.bat
+   Create a file named \<AlgorithmName\>.bat in the 'Utils\\prerun' folder
+   e.g.
+   'Ethash.bat'
+   'Ethash&SHA512256d.bat'
-   Create a file named \<AlgorithmName\>.bat in the 'Utils\\prerun' folder (use the algorithm base name, not the algorithm variant name)
+   (use the algorithm base name, not the algorithm variant name)
-   e.g. 'Ethash.bat' or 'Ethash&SHA512256d.bat'

 5. default.bat
    If neither of the two above exist UG-Miner will try to launch 'Utils\prerun\default.bat'